 Springboard+ Initiative

-This government funded upskilling program occasionally includes:
+This government-funded upskilling program occasionally includes:

-- Subsidized accounting and finance courses
+- Subsidised accounting and finance courses

 - Qualification pathways that align with ACCA exemptions